harmonydata/hackathon/ux-design-for-better-comprehension.md

 We are looking at how best the dashboard could be represented to improve comprehension and lower cognitive load when 3 (or more) studies are being harmonized.
 Please scroll to the end of this README file to view an image of our solution (see "Comprehending Harmony: The Complete Picture").

-To make comprehension easier, we considered the approach of representing matches by maintaining one main study, and having the other studies match up to the main study.
-For example, if we were to have 3 studies (labelled A, B and C respectively), we would be using A as the core study and finding similarities in B and C that correlate to A. The user would also have the option to change the main study to B or C if they needed to.
-In a simple format, it would look something like this:
+To make comprehension easier, we considered the approach of representing matches by maintaining one base study, and having the other studies match up to the base study.
+For example, if we were to have 3 studies (labelled A, B and C), we would be using A as the base study and finding data matches in Studies B and C that correlate to A. In a simple diagramatic format, it would look like this:

 ![image](https://github.com/nlutala/hackathon/assets/87072306/847ae79f-bc0d-4109-88a3-3861c93921ee)